 METHODS

-Complex data visualisations of the Lexis surface are obtained by combining different visualisation approaches.
-Firstly, heat maps, showing age-specific fertility rates are produced for 45 countries.
-Then, these age-specific fertility rates are re-arranged by cohorts, allowing the production of synthetic estimates of cumulative cohort fertility rates.
-These are presented using shaded contour plots, with different contour lines showing the age at which different cohorts ‘achieved’ given levels of cumulative fertility.
+Standard shaded contour maps use both shade and contour to represent the same variable.
+In our plots we instead use colour/shade to indicate age-specific fertility rates, and a series of distinct contour lines to indicate the cumulative fertility rates reached by different cohorts at different ages.
+These figures are then ranked by fertility in the last commonly observed period, and colour coded according to geographic region.

 RESULTS

-Most countries from the Western world have seen declining fertility to below replacement levels.
+By looking first at the thick solid contour lines from left to right in each population figure, we can see at which age different cohorts either reached or last reached replacement fertility levels.
+Other contours help understand the degree of shortfall below replacement levels for different cohorts.
 It appears that, once countries have lost a replacement fertility level, they tend to not regain this fertility level.
 Exceptions are Norway and the USA, which saw rising fertility rates for cohorts born after 1950s and late 1960s, respectively.
 The age-specific fertility trends, as well as broader political and socioeconomic conditions in these countries, are very different, suggesting different paths by which replacement fertility rates can be achieved.

 CONTRIBUTION

 Complex data visualisations show, in an intuitive way, how age-specific fertility rates are related to cumulative cohort fertility rates.
-Combining this information enables us to explore differences between countries and geographical macro-regions and can make an important contribution to comparative demographic research on fertility and other trends.
+Combining this information enables us to explore differences between countries and geographical regions and can make an important contribution to comparative demographic research on fertility and other trends.

 Introduction